 2. Core Functions of the Department

-(i) Conduct Statutory and Voluntary inspection of supervised entities to
+(i) Conduct Statutory and Voluntary inspection of Supervised Entities (SEs) in order to

 - Ensure that the business of the entities being supervised conforms with relevant laws

-- Ensure supervised entities observe the rules and guidelines issued by Government of India / Reserve Bank of India/ NABARD
+- s observe the rules and guidelines issued by Government of India / Reserve Bank of India/ NABARD

-- Issue recommendatory notes to Reserve Bank of India after conduct of Inspection
+- Issue recommendatory notes to Reserve Bank of India for continuance of licence / scheduling and for regulatory action.

-The Board of Supervision (for State Cooperative Banks, Central Cooperative Banks and Regional Rural Banks) has been constituted by NABARD.
-The BoS serves as an Internal Committee to the Board of Directors of NABARD.
+The Board of Supervision (for State Cooperative Banks, District Central Cooperative Banks and Regional Rural Banks) has been constituted by NABARD.
+The BoS serves as an Internal Committee to the Board of Directors of NABARD to provide directions and guidance on inspection and supervision.

 The core functions of the BoS are as follows: